AhmadEleiwa/POS-System/README.md

 # EMMARKET
 The web application is specifically designed for supermarkets to effectively manage their products and customer carts.
 It offers a range of features tailored to streamline supermarket operations.
 Key functionalities of the application include:

-Product Management: The application allows supermarkets to easily manage their product inventory, including adding new products, updating product details, and removing products when necessary.
+1. Product Management: The application allows supermarkets to easily manage their product .inventory, including adding new products, updating product details, and removing products when necessary.

-Cart Management: Supermarkets can handle multiple customer carts concurrently, enabling efficient management of checkout processes for multiple customers at the same time.
+2. Cart Management: Supermarkets can handle multiple customer carts concurrently, enabling efficient management of checkout processes for multiple customers at the same time.

-Total Amount Calculation: The application provides the ability to calculate the total amount for each customer's cart, considering factors such as product prices, quantities, and any applicable discounts or taxes.
+3. Total Amount Calculation: The application provides the ability to calculate the total amount for each customer's cart, considering factors such as product prices, quantities, and any applicable discounts or taxes.

-Cart Descriptions: Supermarkets can add descriptions to each cart, allowing cashiers or customers to provide additional details or notes for better organization and reference.
+4. Cart Descriptions: Supermarkets can add descriptions to each cart, allowing cashiers or customers to provide additional details or notes for better organization and reference.

 By utilizing this web application, supermarkets can streamline their product and cart management processes, enhance customer service, and ensure accurate calculation of order totals for a seamless shopping experience.